SamuelRocha91/PandoAds/TrilhaADS/Periodo_1/Engenharia_de_software_e_requisitos/Unidade_1/Aula_01-Introducao_a_engenharia_de_software/README_questoes.md

 ---

-### Questão 6: Ciclo de Vida do Software
-Qual fase do ciclo de vida do software, segundo a engenharia de software, envolve a coleta e definição dos requisitos do sistema?
+### Questão 6: Qual fase do ciclo de vida do software, segundo a engenharia de software, envolve a coleta e definição dos requisitos do sistema?

 A) Codificação.
 B) Teste.